itsallcode/holiday-calculator/README.md

 An example is the "Koningsdag" in the Netherlands which occurs on April, 27th but is moved to April, 26 in case April, 27th is a Sunday.

 A holiday with an alternative has the tag "either", followed by
-- month: (abbreviated) name or number 1-12
+- month
-- day: 1-31
+- day
 - "or"
 - "if"
 - "not" (optional)
-- comma-separated list of (abbreviated) pivot days of week, e.g. "Wed,Fri", not containing any whitespace.
+- comma-separated list of pivot days of week, e.g. "Wed,Fri", not containing any whitespace.
 - "then"
 - "fixed"
-- alternative month: (abbreviated) name or number 1-12
+- alternative month
-- alternative day of month: number
+- alternative day of month
 - name

 Syntax: `holiday either <month> <day> of if [not] <days of week> then fixed <alternative month> <alternative day> <name>`